 World ignoring ‘immense tragedies,’ Pope Francis says in Christmas message

+World ignoring ‘immense tragedies’, Pope Francis says in Christmas message

 Only dialogue can resolve the world’s conflicts, Pope says

-The Pope has said “immense tragedies are now being passed over in silence” and urged for increased dialogue between people and nations in his annual Christmas message.
+The Pope said “immense tragedies are now being passed over in silence”, as he urged increased dialogue between people and nations in his annual Christmas message.

-Pope Francis warned against a growing polarisation amongst individuals and world leaders, something he said had been exacerbated by the coronavirus pandemic.
+Pope Francis warned against a growing polarisation among individuals and world leaders – something he said had been exacerbated by the coronavirus pandemic.

 “We continue to witness a great number of conflicts, crises and disagreements,” he said from the central balcony of St Peter’s Basilica in Rome.